Updated 11/26/17 with bills filed to date.

 - HB 647 would establish a special voucher program for children with disabilities.

-- LSR 2156 would regulate how a school district’s “default budget” is created.
-It would be logical to anticipate a debate over the role of the community’s budget committee vs. the school board in setting that budget, with an eye to making it easier to reduce the budget and reduce the ability of the elected school board to decide how to meet the needs of its students.
+- LSR 2156 (now, HB 1396) would regulate how a school district’s “default budget” is created.
+It would be logical to anticipate that debate on this bill will include the role of the community’s budget committee vs. the school board in setting that budget, with an eye to making it easier to reduce the budget and reduce the ability of the elected school board to decide how to meet the needs of its students.

 - LSR 2384 would make changes to the 2012 voucher bill.

-- LSR 2482 would change the powers of local school boards.
+- LSR 2482 (now, HB 1272) would change the powers and responsibilities of local school boards, moving them further into school administration.

-- LSR 2623 will bring back the proposal to provide charter schools and their landlords a property tax exemption.
+- LSR 2623 (now, HB 1722) will bring back the proposal to provide charter schools and their landlords a property tax exemption.

-- LSR 2704 will change the requirements for charter school boards of directors
+- LSR 2704 (now HB 1480) will change the requirements for charter school boards of directors.

 And there’s a formidable team lined up in support of all this.